scarletnguyen13/UBC-Grade-Tracker/README.md

 ## User Story

+- As a user, I want to store my UBC-related information
-- I want to get my grades and courses from SSC automatically
+- As a user, I want to be able to add sessions/terms/courses to my profile
-- I want to add components and grade distribution in the courses
+- As a user, I want to access my information using the command line
-- I want to visualize the grade distribution for each course
+- As a user, I want to edit my information using the command line